magento/merchdocs/src/shipping/delivery.md

    url: /shipping/shipping-labels.html
 ---

-Studies show that stores offering customers a choice of several shipping methods have higher conversion rates than those that use a single method for all shipments.
-In this section, you will learn how to set up a variety of shipping methods and carriers, and print shipping labels.
+Studies show that stores offering customers a choice of several delivery methods have higher conversion rates than those that use a single method.
+In this section, you will learn how to set up a variety of delivery methods and shipping carriers, and to print shipping labels.

 {% include grid.html sections=page.sections %}